JDBC Data Sources¶

-Use data from a relational database to obtain values for a variable in a parameterizable query of ITP, VDP, or JDBC jobs.
+Use data from a relational database to obtain values for a variable in a parameterizable query of VDP jobs.

-Create a relational database exporter (see section Postprocessing Section (Exporters)).
+Create a relational database exporter (see section Exporters Section).

 To create a JDBC data source you need to specify the following parameters: